 The parties agree that in seeking any indemnification hereunder, the party seeking indemnification (the “Claimant”) shall (i) promptly notify the other party (the “Indemnifying Party”) in writing of the claim triggering the indemnification being sought; (ii) grant the Indemnifying Party sole control of the defense (except that the Claimant may, at its own expense, assist in the defense); and (iii) provide the Indemnifying Party, at the Indemnifying Party’s expense, with all assistance, information, and authority reasonably required for the defense of the claim.
 The Claimant will provide the Indemnifying Party with prompt notice of any claim (provided that the failure to promptly notify shall only relieve Indemnifying Party of its obligation to the extent it can demonstrate material prejudice from such failure) and, at the Indemnifying Party’s expense, provide assistance reasonably necessary to defend such claim.
 In no event shall the Indemnifying Party enter into any settlement or agree to any disposition of the indemnified claim(s) without the prior written consent of the Claimant, which consent shall not be unreasonably withheld or delayed.
 In addition, any legal counsel sought to be appointed to defend the indemnified claim(s) shall be subject to the prior written consent of the Claimant, such consent not to be unreasonably withheld or delayed.

 Limitation of Liability: TO THE FULLEST EXTENT PERMITTED BY LAW, IN NO EVENT SHALL NEITHER PARTY SHAKK BE LIABLE FOR ANY SPECIAL, INCIDENTAL, PUNITIVE, EXEMPLARY, INDIRECT, OR CONSEQUENTIAL DAMAGES.
-NEITHER PARTY’S TOTAL LIABILITY TO ADVERTISER UNDER THIS AGREEMENT, FROM ALL CAUSES OF ACTION AND UNDER ALL THEORIES OF LIABILITY WILL NOT EXCEED THE AMOUNTS ACTUALLY PAID OR ACCRUED BY ADVERTISER TO TABOOLA UNDER THIS AGREEMENT DURING THE SIX (6) MONTHS PRIOR TO THE DATE OF THE INITIAL EVENT GIVING RISE TO THE LIABILITY.
+EXCEPT WITH RESPECT TO THE CONFIDENTIALITY OBLIGATIONS SET FORTH IN SECTION 11, NEITHER PARTY’S TOTAL LIABILITY TO ADVERTISER UNDER THIS AGREEMENT, FROM ALL CAUSES OF ACTION AND UNDER ALL THEORIES OF LIABILITY WILL NOT EXCEED THE AMOUNTS ACTUALLY PAID OR ACCRUED BY ADVERTISER TO TABOOLA UNDER THIS AGREEMENT DURING THE TWELEVE (12) MONTHS PRIOR TO THE DATE OF THE INITIAL EVENT GIVING RISE TO THE LIABILITY.
+THE FOREGOING LIMITATIONS OF LIABILITY SHALL NOT APPLY WITH RESPECT TO EACH PARTY’S OBLIGATIONS UNDER SECTION 9 (INDEMNIFICATION).